wwwwwwwwwwwwwwwwwwwwwwwww-w-w-w/bmake/README.md

 }
 ```
-the json is simply a way to describe how bmake should behave. in the documentation folder there is more detail about it. by now this should work
+the json is simply a way to describe how bumake should behave. in the documentation folder there is more detail about it. by now this should work
-so how do we compile it? simple! just use ./bmake on the terminal(with the program in the current folder). you can also give the path to the project you want to compile.
+so how do we compile it? simple! just use ./bumake on the terminal(with the program in the current folder). you can also give the path to the project you want to compile.